 The entering water temperature sampling function is used only for changeover applications and for information and troubleshooting.
 It does not affect the operation of the controller.
-(For more information, refer to the Water Temperature Sampling Function section.)
+(For more information, see"Water Temperature Sampling Function," p.
+110.)

 Water Temperature Sampling Function